ktuna26/PyACL-Samples/acl_yolov3/README.md

 https://obs-model-ascend.obs.cn-east-2.myhuaweicloud.com/yolov3/yolov3.caffemodel

-Download the model weight file ``yolov3.caffemodel`` from this link or simply wget to ./model dir
+Download the model weight file ``yolov3.caffemodel`` from this link or simply wget to ./model dir.
+Note that if you are developing applications for Atlas 500, you will need to make the model conversion on an development environment.

 ## Convert model To Ascend om file